someobserver/recurgence/love/index.md

 because some patterns only ink themselves
 once the heart spills first.

-but i also know that every system that survived collapse
+but i also know every system that survived collapse
 did so ***because someone like you listened***
 when <u>everyone</u> else stopped.